 - houses in one place OSEP guidance on IDEA fiscal data collection and reporting requirements and CIFR technical assistance products; and

-- engages state personnel in accessing and using these tools and resources to improve their collection and reporting of IDEA fiscal data.
+- engages state personnel in accessing and using these tools and resources to improve their collection, reporting, and use of IDEA fiscal data.